deliberative/crypto/README.md

 ## Introduction

-We rely heavily on the [libsodium](https://github.com/jedisct1/libsodium) library for the Curve25519 cryptographic operations.
-Instead of implementing our own crypto we decided to use a battle-tested implementation and compile it to WebAssembly for speed.
-In comparison to [tweetnacl](https://github.com/dchest/tweetnacl-js) this library is much faster.We will post benchmarks when we have time.
+This library relies heavily on the [libsodium](https://github.com/jedisct1/libsodium) library for the Curve25519 cryptographic operations, which is a battle-tested project, compiled to WebAssembly for speed.
+In comparison to [tweetnacl](https://github.com/dchest/tweetnacl-js) this library is much faster.
+Benchmarks will be posted when there is time.

-We have also introduced function that can split and restore a secret through the Shamir threshold sharing method because we could not find many well-tested open-source implementations of it and we use it heavily in the Deliberative Ledger protocol.
+We have also introduced function that can split and restore a secret through the Shamir threshold sharing scheme because we could not find many well-tested open-source implementations of it and we use it heavily in the Deliberative Ledger protocol.

 Another feature of the library is a mnemonic generation, validation and Ed25519 key pair from mnemonic that was inspired by [bip39](https://github.com/bitcoinjs/bip39) but instead of Blake2b we use Argon2 and instead of SHA256 we use SHA512, both of which can be found in libsodium.